Like shrimp cocktails, the taste of boiled shrimp is important which should have fresh flavor, texture, without the fishy taste and mushy texture.

 More specifically, cook through and 90% done and use the remaining heat to complete the shrimp cooked.

 Then, how can you tell the shrimp is cooked in 90% done?

-Once throwing shrimp in the boiling water, stir the water to keep the water temperature constant.
+Once throwing shrimp in the boiling water, constantly stir the water to keep the water temperature same.

 The water will be cloudy after throwing shrimp and a few minutes later, a few shrimp begin rising up to the surface in the pot.